-Researchers from the National Institute for Occupational Safety and Health found that firefighters have a higher-than-average risk for developing cancer.
+Researchers from the National Institute for Occupational Safety and Health found that firefighters have a higher-than-average risk of developing cancer.

 A total of 30,000 firefighters were involved in the study.
 Researchers found that firefighters were more likely to be diagnosed with respiratory, digestive and urinary system cancers.
-Firefighters were also found to be twice as likely to develop mesothelioma than the general population.
-This is most likely due to exposure to asbestos in firefighting.
+They were also found to be twice as likely to develop mesothelioma than the general population, most likely due to exposure to asbestos in firefighting.

 Firefighters can be exposed to many dangerous chemicals and toxins on the job.
 Many of these chemicals are present in plastics, which are used much more now than in years past.

 Flame-retardant materials are also a major offender.
 Most furniture now contains these chemicals, which are linked to many health problems, including cancer.